xiashj24/awesome-music-dsp/README.md

 ## Emerging techonolgies

+### Cmajor

+I think Cmajor is a super interesting language for audio dsp prototyping.

+### Faust

+Faust has long history and more maintainers than Cmajor, but I find it difficult to use in production.

 ### Python

 - Introduction to Digital Music with Python Programming; Learning Music with Code
 - [signalflow](https://github.com/ideoforms/signalflow)
 - Think DSP

 ### Web Audio API